FullStaQD/architecture/docs/scenario-based-analysis/cloud-optimisation.md

     - It takes an optimized circuit and adds the above mentioned operations.

-## Physical Layer - Downwards & System Layer - Upwards
+## Physical Layer & System Layer - Upwards
 Refer to [quantum simuluation scenario](./quantum-simulation.md) for a full explanation.